corne00/DDUNetForHeatplumePrediction/README.md

 # Model Training and Hyperparameter Search
 This repository contains code for hyperparameter optimization and training of a machine learning model using PyTorch.
-It also includes functionality for evaluating the trained model and reproducing results from the associated research paper.
+It also includes functionality for evaluating the trained model and reproducing results from the associated paper "Few-Shot Learning by Explicit Physics Integration: An Application to Groundwater Heat Transport".

 ## Table of Contents: